Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Setting up an SSL is not a big issue because you can request your hosting provider to enable your SSL certificates, and they will, and the good thing is that it is provided to you free of cost in most cases to secure your WordPress website.

-Once they enable the SSL Certificates, you need to install this free plugin by Let’s Encrypt free open source SSL certificate.
+Once they enable the SSL Certificates, you must install this free plugin by Let’s Encrypt free open source SSL certificate.
 We use this for our websites as well as for our clients too.

 12. Add Users With 100% Attention

-If you are running your blog by multiple people like multiple authors, write a blog for your website so that these multiple users would access your admin panel.
+If you run your blog by multiple people, like multiple authors, write a blog for your website so that these multiple users can access your admin panel.
 In this situation, you are more vulnerable to security threats.

 13. Never Keep Admin as Your Username

-You should never keep “ADMIN” as your administrator account to secure your WordPress website when installing WordPress.
+When installing WordPress, you should never keep “ADMIN” as your administrator account to secure your WordPress website.
 The primary key of hackers is guessing, and admin is a straightforward and approachable key for hackers.

 Now they are one step away from hacking your website, which guesses your password.